emqx/blog/en/201909/bridging-mosquitto-to-emqx-cluster.md

 After the configuration is complete, Mosquitto  needs to be restarted to make the bridge configuration take effect.

-## Configuring the EMQ X MQTT server
+## Configuring the EMQX MQTT server

-After the EMQ X MQTT server is installed, in order to make the Mosquitto bridge accessible, it is necessary to decide whether to configure the corresponding user certification and authentication information.
+After the EMQX MQTT server is installed, in order to make the Mosquitto bridge accessible, it is necessary to decide whether to configure the corresponding user certification and authentication information.
 Or in the experimental phase, in order to simplify testing,  anonymous login is allowed and acl_nomatch can skip certification and authentication.

 ## Test configuration